bendiai/.github/profile/README.md

-# Bendi
+# Our mission

-## Our mission
+Bendi offers 24/7 ESG Intelligence for global supply chains.

-Bendi is a collection of tools to help companies and brands have a complete view of their supply chains to make distribution and production better at every link of the chain.
+Meet the data intelligence tools that uncover issues your business can not afford to ignore.